• FOUNDATION

 The couple had three children*: Bethel Calloway, Alroy Sarah, and a son, Chauncey Edward.
 Later there were ten grandchildren, and the Pierce Street home was expanded and enhanced to receive and accommodate their frequent visits.

-Anne Spencer died of cancer at age 93 on July 27, 1975 and is buried alongside her husband Edward, who died in 1964, in the family plot at Forest Hills Cemetery in Lynchburg.
+Anne Spencer died at the age of 93 on July 27, 1975 and is buried alongside her husband Edward, who died in 1964, in the family plot at Forest Hills Cemetery in Lynchburg.

 The house and garden were designated a Virginia Historic Landmark in 1976, and also a Friends of the Library USA Literary Landmark, and a Historic Landmark by the Association for the Study for Afro-American Life and History.
 The Spencer House and Garden is included on the National Register of Historic Places.

-Anne Spencer's papers are archived in the Albert and Shirley Small Special Collections Library at the University of Virginia, Charlottesville, Virginia.
+Anne Spencer's papers, books and photographs are archived in the Albert and Shirley Small Special Collections Library at the University of Virginia, Charlottesville, Virginia.
+A small collection of her papers were collected from Carl Van Veckten after James Weldon Johnson's death and are held in the collection at the Beinecke Rare Book and Manuscript Library, Yale University, New Haven.
+CT.
 Papers, photographs, and documentation concerning the restoration of the Spencer garden are in the possession of the Southern Memorial Association at the Old City Cemetery, Lynchburg, Virginia.

 *Anne and Edward Spencer had three children, ten grandchildren, and fourteen great grandchildren: